f3d-app/f3d/doc/user/USAGE.md

 ## Playing animations

-F3D can play [animations](ANIMATIONS.md) for a number of file formats if the file contains an animation.
-See the table of [supported file formats](#supported-file-formats) for supported file formats.
+F3D can play [animations](ANIMATIONS.md) for any [supported files](#supported-file-formats) that contain them.

-To select the animation to play, you can use the `--animation-index` option.
+With your file loaded into F3D, press the <kbd>W</kbd> hotkey to cycle through available animations.
+Then, press <kbd>Space</kbd> to play your selected animation.

+Alternatively, you can use the command line to play animations.
+Use the `--animation-index` [option](OPTIONS.md) to specify which animation you want to play.
 To play all animations at once, use `--animation-index=-1` (.gltf/.glb only).

+A few things to note about F3D's default animation settings:
-F3D uses the second as the default unit of time.
-To adjust the speed factor of your animations, use the `--animation-speed-factor` option.
+* F3D plays animations at a default speed factor of 1.
+Change the `--animation-speed-factor` [option](OPTIONS.md) to adjust how fast or slow your animation plays.

-Additionally, F3D uses a default frame rate of 60 frames per second.
-To change the frame rate of your animations, use `--animation-frame-rate`.
+* Additionally, F3D animates at a default frame rate of 60 frames per second.
+Change the `--animation-frame-rate` [option](OPTIONS.md) to adjust your desired frame rate.

-Press the "W" hotkey to cycle through available animations.
+For more information, see the [Animations](ANIMATIONS.md) page.

 ## Navigating plugins